googleinterns/step/walkthroughs/week-3-server/step-6-additional-features-walkthrough.md

 ### Server Support

 First, you'll update your servlet to accept a maximum number of comments in the request for `doGet()`.
-Check out SubtractionServlet.java in the `subtraction-game` directory for an example of how to read HTTP request params in your servlet.
+Check out some web references on how GET methods work compared to the POST methods you've used so far.
 Your servlet should then limit the number of comments it returns based on the request parameter.

 ### Query String Param